 Using Volumes On Synology NAS

-In the graphic above you see four disks connected in a single Storage Pool as RAID5.
-This means that there is a fault tolerance for one disk, hence one red star at the right in the Storage Pool.
+The graphic above shows four disks connected in a single Storage Pool as RAID5.
+This means that one disk has fault tolerance, hence the red star at the right in the Storage Pool.

-On the Storage Pool, there is one Volume, occupying the entire space of the pool.
+The storage pool has one Volume, which occupies the entire space.
 The Volume’s file system is Btrfs.

 What is the purpose of having multiple Volumes on your Synology NAS?
-Before we dig into this, let’s determine a few facts on how a DiskStation handles Volumes.
+Before we dig into this, let’s determine a few facts about how a DiskStation handles Volumes.

 Disks, storage pool, and volume